zacuke/vscode-waterfox-debug/README.md

 `devtools.debugger.prompt-connection` | `false` | Recommended
 `devtools.debugger.force-local`       | `false` | Set this only if you want to attach VS Code to Firefox running on a different machine (using the `host` property in the `attach` configuration)

-Then start Firefox from a terminal:
+Then close Firefox and start it from a terminal like this:

 __Windows__